-(a) Health education in the elementary schools.
+1. Health education in the elementary schools.

-The elementary school curriculum shall include a sequential health education program for all pupils, grades K-6.
-In the kindergarten and primary grades, the teacher shall provide for pupil participation in planned activities for developing attitudes, knowledge and behavior that contribute to their own sense of self-worth, respect for their bodies and ability to make constructive decisions regarding their social and emotional, as well as physical, health.
+The elementary school curriculum shall include health education as a constant for all pupils in grades K through 6 to meet NYSED Learning Standards for health, physical education, and family at all three levels, and NYSED Learning Standards for pupil participation in planned activities for developing attitudes, knowledge and behavior that contribute to their own sense of self-worth, respect for their bodies and ability to make constructive decisions regarding their social and emotional, as well as physical, health.
 Personal health guidance shall also be provided according to the individual needs of pupils.
 This guidance shall include the development of specific habits necessary to maintain good individual and community health.
 In addition to continued health guidance, provision shall be made in the school program of grades 4-6 for planned units of teaching which shall include health instruction through which pupils may become increasingly self-reliant in solving their own health problems and those of the group.
 Health education in the elementary school grades shall be taught by the regular classroom teachers.

-(b) Health education in the secondary schools.
+2. Health education in the secondary schools.

-The secondary school curriculum shall include health education as a constant for all pupils.
+The secondary school curriculum shall include health education as a constant for all pupils in grades 7 to 12 to meet NYSED health standards.
 In addition to continued health guidance in the junior high school grades, provision shall also be made for a separate one-half year course.
 In addition to continued health guidance in the senior high school, provision shall also be made for an approved one-half unit course.
 Health education shall be required for all pupils in the junior and senior high school grades and shall be taught by teachers holding a certificate to teach health.
 A member of each faculty with approved preparation shall be designated as health coordinator, in order that the entire faculty may cooperate in realizing the potential health teaching values of the school programs.
-The health coordinator shall insure that related school courses are conducted in a manner supportive of health education, and provide for cooperation with community agencies and use of community resources necessary for achieving a complete school -community health education program.
+The health coordinator shall insure that related school courses are conducted in a manner supportive of health education, and provide for cooperation with community agencies and use of community resources necessary for achieving a complete school-community health education program.